-To date, there are NPOCs set up in 14 ESA Member States: Austria, Belgium, Czech Republic, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Portugal, Romania, Spain and the UK.
-Their status differs depending on whether an institute or centre for space law exists in the country and on the legal strucuture chosen by its members.
+To date, there are NPOCs set up in 16 ESA Member and Cooperating States: Austria, Belgium, Czech Republic, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Slovakia, Spain and the UK.
+Their status differs depending on whether an institute or centre for space law exists in the country and on the legal structure chosen by its members.

 Becoming a NPOC